 Simon’s areas of expertise is anti-malware testing and he was, until the end of 2015, Technical Director of Dennis Technology Labs, an independent security testing business that was part of the Dennis Publishing media company.
 He then founded SE Labs, which specialises in advanced security testing.
 He also provides technical advice to a number of specialist security companies.

 A founder member of the Anti Malware Testing Standards Organization (AMTSO), Simon was chairman of its Board of Directors between 2012 and 2015.
-He continues to serve on AMTSO’s Board of Directors.
+He rejoined the Board in 2016, and resumed his role as chairman later the same year.

 Mark joined Symantec as an engineer in 1991, and spent his first nine years there working on Norton Utilities before making the transition to computer security.
 In 2001, Mark developed Symantec’s Script Blocking technology in response to Java Script and VB Script based threats, and presented a paper on it at Virus Bulletin.
 In 2002, Mark became the architect on the Anti-Virus engines, and moved to head up Symantec’s Behavior Blocking engines in 2004.